 Archaeology, Kildare Street, Dublin 2

-Includes incredible artefacts from Neolithic Ireland through mediaeval and post-Viking eras.
-The National Museum collection includes items from ancient Egypt and Roman civiliation.
+Includes incredible artefacts from Neolithic Ireland through medieval and post-Viking eras.
+The National Museum collection includes items from ancient Egypt and Roman civilisation.

 Decorative Arts & History, Collins Barracks, Dublin 8

 Charting Ireland's economic, social, political and military progress over three centuries.
 Catch the Red Luas or use the Hop On, Hop Off sightseeing tour bus to get to Collins Barracks.